Find and diagnose run-time exceptions with Azure Application Insights

 Identify failing code

 The Snapshot Debugger collects snapshots of the most frequent exceptions in your application to assist you in diagnosing its root cause in production.
 You can view debug snapshots in the portal to see the call stack and inspect variables at each call stack frame.
-You can then debug the source code by downloading the snapshot and opening it in Visual Studio 2017.
+Afterwards, you have the option to debug the source code by downloading the snapshot and opening it in Visual Studio 2017 Enterprise.